joaquimatheus/landpage_joaquimatheus/README.md

 5. Now we need to check if the tables and columns is really created

-Connect the database that was created
+Go back to *user postgres* and connect the database that was created
 ``` bash
 postgres#~ psql -U yourUserName -h localhost -d yourNameDatabase
 ```